 - He starred alongside his real-life wife Saira Banu for the first time in the film- Gopi (1970).

 - From 1976 to 1981, he took a 5-year hiatus from films.

 - In 1980, he was appointed Sheriff of Mumbai (honorary post).

-- In the years 1991, 1994 and 2015, Government of India honored him with Padma Bhushan, Dadasaheb Phalke and Padma Vibhushan awards respectively.
+- In the years 1991, 1994 and 2015, Government of India honoured him with Padma Bhushan, Dadasaheb Phalke and Padma Vibhushan awards respectively.

-- In 1997, he was honored with Nishan-e-Imtiaz (highest civilian award in Pakistan) by the Government of Pakistan.
+- In 1997, he was honoured with Nishan-e-Imtiaz (highest civilian award in Pakistan) by the Government of Pakistan.